Libertarian Party (Australia): Name change

 Due to changes in the Commonwealth Electoral Act 1918 and a subsequent objection to the party's name by the Liberal Party, the Liberal Democratic Party applied to the Australian Electoral Commission (AEC) to change its name to the Liberty and Democracy Party in February 2022 in order to remain registered.
 The party then withdrew the name change application on 22 March 2022.
 On 1 April 2022, the AEC gave notice to the party that it would consider deregistering the latter, giving one month for the party to appeal the notice.
 However, as the writs for the May federal election were issued the following week on 11 April, the party register then would be "frozen" and this meant the party was allowed to contest the election with its current name.

 In May 2023, LDP members voted on a new name for the party.
 The party adopted the new name "Libertarian Party", and the logo of the party bears the abbreviation of the new name "LP".
+By January 2024, the Party had regained registration with the Australian Electoral Commission, under the new name.

 The Victorian Electoral Commission received an application from the party about a name change in June 2023.
 On 16 July 2023, all state party branches, with the exception of New South Wales, formally changed their names to the Libertarian Party.
 In October 2023, the party also applied for party registration federally with the AEC under the new party name.
 The federal party registration was approved on 12 January 2024.

 The party contested under the new name for the first time at the Mulgrave state by-election in Victoria in November 2023, and federally at the Dunkley by-election in March 2024.